go-bindata/go-bindata/README.md

 	$ go-bindata data/

-To include all input sub-directories recursively, add the `-r` flag, otherwise it will only consider files in the input directory itself.
+To include all input sub-directories recursively, use the elipsis postfix as defined for Go import paths.
+Otherwise it will only consider assets in the input directory itself.

-	$ go-bindata -r data/
+	$ go-bindata data/...

 To specify the name of the output file being generated, we use the following:

-	$ go-bindata data/ myfile.go
+	$ go-bindata -o myfile.go data/

+Multiple input directories can be specified if necessary.

+	$ go-bindata dir1/... /path/to/dir3/... dir3

 The following paragraphs detail some of the command line options which can supplied to `go-bindata`.
 Refer to the `testdata/out` directory for various output examples from the assets in `testdata/in`.
 Each example uses different command line options.

 ### Debug vs Release builds